Posterior Differential Regularization with f-divergence for Improving Model Robustness: Experiments

-Here, we evaluate different training techniques on adversarial attack scenarios, where datasets are intentionally constructed to fool naively trained models.
+\textbf{Adversarial Attack:} Here, we evaluate different training techniques on adversarial attack scenarios, where datasets are intentionally constructed to fool naively trained models.
 Specifically, we evaluate the QA models trained with SQuAD v1.1 and the textual entailment models learned on MNLI using the Adversarial SQuAD and the HANS datasets, respectively.
 Table~\ref{tab:adv_case} summarizes the evaluation results of model robustness towards adversarial attacks with different training methods.
 For both subsets (AddSent and AddOneSent) from Adversarial SQuAD and HANS, all regularization methods improve over standard BERT training.
 In this case, models trained with VAT variants demonstrate stronger resilience towards learning superficial cues from data.
 Specifically, VAT with KL achieves the largest improvement on both settings which indicates that an asymmetrical divergence might be more effective in avoiding learning data biases.
 Although better text representations derived from BERT-Large are still more robust against adversarial attack than the base version, this gap can be effectively reduced by regularizing the posterior difference with $f$-divergences.
 Compared with the recent debiasing method proposed in \cite{clark2019emnlp} that requires the knowledge of existing data bias, VAT variants can be an effective task-agnostic debiasing approach with better in-domain performance and comparable improvement for adversarial settings.